 Yoga Styles Defined

 What style of yoga is right for you today?
-Use this guide to learn about the different styles of yoga that we offer.
+Watche the video below to learn more about the different styles of yoga, and then use the below guide to learn about the different styles of yoga we offer.

 For easeful yoga postures, and a beautiful everyday posture, a strong core is key.
 Walk taller, enjoy a healthier digestive system and firmer back with Yoga Download’s variety of challenging workouts designed specifically to lengthen, strengthen and tone all abdominal muscles down to the core.